wacncontent/CustomizeTool/addCommentOutput/articles/cache/cache-dotnet-how-to-use-service.md

 <a name="specify-expiration"></a>
 ## How To: Specify the Expiration of an Object in the Cache

 By default items in the cache expire 10 minutes after they are placed in the cache.
-This can be configured in the **Time (min)** setting on the Configure tab for Cache in the Management Portal.
+This can be configured in the **Time (min)** setting on the Configure tab for Cache in the <!-- deleted by customization Azure --> Management Portal.

 ![NamedCaches][NamedCaches]